w3f/polkadot-wiki/docs/general/getting-started.md

 DOT has utility in [Polkadot's democracy](../maintain/maintain-guides-democracy.md).
-Bonding DOT is a requirement to create proposals, to second them and to vote on them when they become referendums.
+Bonding DOT is a requirement to create proposals, to endorse them and to vote on them when they become referendums.
 Bonding 100 DOT or 5% of requested funding is a requirement to make a [treasury proposal](../learn/learn-treasury#creating-a-treasury-proposal.md).
 DOT can also enable you to participate in programs like the